Housing and Residential Life Policies 2024-2025

 Each residential community will maintain 24-hour courtesy hours.
 During this time, individuals should act appropriately so as not to disturb others in the community.

-Quiet hours are in place Sunday through Thursday from 11 p.m.–10 a.m. and Friday and Saturday from 1–10 a.m.
+Quiet hours are in place from 11 p.m.–10 a.m., Sunday through Thursday, and from 1–10 a.m, Friday and Saturday.
 During quiet hours, individuals shall refrain from creating noise that may be heard outside of the individual’s assigned space.
 The Housing and Residential Life Office may adjust quiet hours throughout the semester, such as during midterms, finals week and breaks.

 Courtesy and quiet hours exist to support the academic mission of the University by providing individuals with a space to study and rest.
 Both are predicated upon the mutual respect for individuals within the community.
 Students who are present in a loud situation, even if not directly making the noise themselves, will be held responsible for a noise violation.